-Risk management
+Risk management The heard of director

-The board of directors and the executive committee review the risk landscape annually from a strategic and operational perspective $[\rightarrow Risk management]$ .
+The board of directors and the executive committee review the risk landscape annually from a strategic and operational perspective (Risk management).
 In addition to financial risks, this also includes ESG risks, such as risks in the supply chain or environmental risks.
 Each risk is analyzed in terms of the potential (financial) loss that would arise if the risk were to materialize.
 Based on these findings, Bossard defines targets and measures to minimize the risk.
 This process is documented on an ongoing basis and its effectiveness is reviewed by the finance department.
-The climate-related risks and opportunities and their management are set out in the TCFD report [ $\rightarrow$ TCFD reporting].
+The climate-related risks and opportunities and their management are set out in the TCFD report (TCFD reporting).